siristechnology/nepaltoday-podcast-app/README.md

 	- Undownload Playlists

 - Player to listen the selected podcasts and also be able to:
-	- Shuffle Playlist
-	- Repeat Playist
-	- Repeat a single Podcast
 	- Download the current podcast
-	- Add the current Podcast to a Playlist
 	- Access the queue of next podcasts that will be played
 	- Remove podcasts from the queue
 	- Play/Pause the current Podcast